One- and Two-point Source Statistics from the LOFAR Two-metre Sky Survey First Data Release: One-point statistics

 In Fig.\ \ref{fig:photoz_variance} we show the clustering parameter $n_c$ as a function of flux density threshold after applying `mask z'.
 In the top panel we compare the radio sources with redshift information to those without redshift information.
 We see that the values for $n_c$ agree very well with each other for all considered flux density thresholds.
 At flux densities below $1$~mJy, both sets of sources seem to cluster less than the sum of both sets.

-We also show in the bottom panel of Fig.\ \ref{fig:photoz_variance} how $n_c$ changes when we exclude all sources estimated to be below a certain redshift, while keeping all sources without redshift information in the sample.
+We also show in the bottom panel of Fig.\ \ref{fig:photoz_variance} how $n_c$ changes when we exclude all sources estimated to be below a certain redshift.
 Interestingly, we find that excluding radio sources from the local neighbourhood ($z < 0.2$) decreases the clustering parameter $n_c$.
 The effect increases if we exclude radio sources from a larger volume and is strongest if we exclude all objects in the local Hubble volume ($z < 1$).
 This effect is seen for all flux density thresholds, but is most prominent for thresholds below $1$~mJy.
 This is consistent with the expectation that there is more clustering in the late Universe, but a much more detailed study will be necessary to make quantitative statements, which we leave for a future work.
 We dismiss radio sources below $1$~mJy in the following section when we study the two-point correlation function.

 We conclude our study of the one-point statistics by pointing out that LoTSS-DR1 produces reliable radio source counts and shows statistical properties that are self-consistent and consistent with previous observations and simulations above integrated flux densities of $1$~mJy.
-The corresponding counts-in-cell map (mask d and $S > 1$~mJy) is shown in Fig.~\ref{fig:valueaddedcatalogue}.
+The corresponding counts-in-cell map for `mask d' and `mask 1' with $S>1$~mJy is shown in Fig.~\ref{fig:valueaddedcatalogue}.